-On the site visit that began on November 8, 2002, RDZ began conducting the field reconnaissance survey for the Pratt ZCC.
-This field reconnaissance survey consisted of the verification of existing potential significant contaminant sources, hereinafter referred to as PCSs, using Global Positioning System, also known as GPS, equipment and the identification of new PCSs using GPS equipment.
+On the site visit that began on December 3, 2002, RDZ began conducting the field reconnaissance survey for the Williamson ZCC.
+This field reconnaissance survey consisted of the verification of existing potential significant contaminant sources, hereinafter referred to as PCSs, through the use of Global Positioning System, also known as GPS, equipment and the identification of new PCSs using GPS equipment.
 The GPS equipment utilized for the PCSs was the Trimble Geo Explorer III-C, which generated latitude and longitude in decimal degrees.
 The unit also had the ability to be differentially corrected to +/- 5 meters of accuracy.
 The field survey at each PCS also consisted of a minimum of 30 counts at five-second (5 sec) intervals with a position dilution of precision (PDOP) of six (6) to ensure accuracy.
-Six (6) existing PCSs were identified and surveyed and fourteen (14) new PCSs were identified and surveyed.
-Upon completion of the GPS locating of the existing and new PCSs, a field information sheet, and the accompanying digital photograph(s), was completed for each PCS.
+Thirteen (13) existing PCSs were identified and surveyed and 57 new PCSs were identified and surveyed.
+After GPSing the locations of new and existing PCSs, a field information sheet, and the accompanying digital photograph(s), was completed for each PCS.
 This information was then transferred to a Microsoft Access database that will be provided to the WVBPH for further source water analysis.

-A majority of the PCSs located within the ZCC was considered to have a high threat to the source water because the PCSs located within the Pratt ZCC were industrial and commercial sites.
-45 percent (45%) of the PCSs held a high threat to the source water.
-Most of the commercial sites that were identified are auto repair shops.
-One (1) junkyard, commonly referred to as Hutch's Junk Yard, is located in Lower Branch, West Virginia.
-The above information is a result of a combination of information verification methods, including business directory research, agency database research, and a windshield survey, being conducted for the Pratt ZCC.
+The overall threat to the source water posed by the identified PCSs would be considered high.
+In fact, 64 percent (64%) of the total PCSs identified were classified as high threats to the source water.
+Twenty-two percent (22%) had a low threat classification.
+Seventy (70) PCSs were located, which consisted of a majority of commercial sites and residential areas.
+In addition to field verification of existing PCS, the above information is also a result of a combination of information verification methods, including business directory research, agency database research, and a windshield survey, being conducted for the Williamson ZCC.
 Figure 2 shows the locations of the identified and surveyed PCSs.